-NO SKIN IN THE SKIN IN THE GAME SKIN IN THE GAME

-GAME FOR THE SAKE OF

-OTHERS,

-OR

-SOUL IN THE GAME,

-Consultants Merchants, Prophets, Philosophers

-Businessmen (in the pre-modern

-sense)

-Businesses Artisans Artists

-Corporate Executives Entrepreneurs Innovators

-(with suit)

-Theoreticians, data Laboratory and field Mavericks

-miners, observational experimenters

-studies

-Centralized government Government of city Municipal government

-states

-Editors Writers Great writers

-Journalists Speculators Rebels

-Journalists who expose

-frauds

-Politicians Activists Dissidents,

-Revolutionaries

-Bankers Traders (They would not engage

-in vulgar commerce)

-Fragilista Prof. Dr. Fat Tony Nero Tulip

-Joseph Stiglitz

-Risk Vendors Taxpayers (not quite

-voluntarily soul in the

-game, but they are

-victims)
+NO SKIN IN THE GAME SKIN IN THE GAME SOUL IN THE GAME Centralized government Government of city states Municipal government Editors Writers Great writers Journalists Speculators Journalists who expose frauds Rebels Politicians Activists Dissidents, Revolutionaries Bankers Traders (They would not engage in vulgar commerce) Fragilista Prof. Dr. Joseph Stiglitz Fat Tony Nero Tulip Risk Vendors Taxpayers (not quite voluntarily soul in the game, but they are victims)

-If you are only as valuable as the risks you are taking, you become particularly valuable when you take risks for others.
+You are only as valuable as the risks you are taking; you are particularly valuable when you take risks for others.
 Now, the highest rank in society may have been given to those who did risk their lives for the defense of others; but fighting for one's ideas seems to give an even higher status.
 No one has had more prestige in history than two thinkers who overtly and defiantly sacrificed their lives for their ideas - two Eastern Mediterraneans, one Greek and one Levantine.

 Note that Table x does not imply that those with soul in the game are necessarily right: many messianic utopians have caused harm while remaining firm in their belief.
-Nor is a grandiose death a necessity: many people fight evil in the patient grind of their daily lives without looking like heroes; they suffer society's ingratitude.
+Nor is a grandiose death a necessity: many people fight evil in the patient grind of their daily lives without looking like BOOK FIVE- THE ETHICS AND EPISTEMOLOGY OF ASYMMETRY 399 heroes; they suffer society's ingratitude.
 They will not get a statue from future generations.

-A half-man (or, rather, half-person) is not someone who does not have an opinion, just someone who does not take risks for it.
+A half-man (or half-person) is not someone who does not have an opinion, just someone who does not take risks for it.